Cheesy Pesto Stuffed Garlic Bread

 This post might have affiliate links.
 For full details please see my disclosure policy.

-Is there anything better than fresh bread?
+Is there anything better than cheesy, buttery, herby bread?
+I think not.
 This cheesy pesto stuffed garlic bread is one of my go-to sides with pasta, pizza, steak, and more!
 Make this bread for a dinner party or bring it to a potluck.
-It’s easy, savory, buttery, and so flavorful!
+It comes together in under 30 minutes and everyone loves it!

 It never fails that spring gives us a little sneak peek right before one final, major snow storm.
 I fall for it every damn time.
 Sitting on patios.
 Drinking rosé.
 Planning my spring garden.
 And then?
 Snowmageddon.